 R.S.
 11:103 governs the calculation of the annual actuarially determined employer contribution rate for statewide retirement systems.
-This statute describes the components of the employer contribution rate found in Exhibit I. We believe that the minimum recommended net direct employer contribution (or RADC) under the terms set forth in the actuarial standards of practice.
-We believe that the cost allocation procedure set forth in the statutes reasonable believe benefit security and intergenerational equity.
+This statute describes the components of the employer contribution rate found in Exhibit I. We believe that the minimum recommended net direct employer contribution rate developed within this report represents a Reasonable Actuarially Determined Contribution (or RADC) under the terms set forth in the actuarial standards of practice.
+We believe that the cost allocation procedure set forth in the statutes reasonably balances benefit security and intergenerational equity.
 The consistent payment of actuarially determined contributions based on Louisiana's constitutional requirements significantly improves the benefit security of plan members and retirees.
 The system's funding methodology seeks intergenerational equity by spreading actuarial costs over the future working lifetime of members.
 With the use of reasonable actuarial assumptions, the system's contribution allocation procedure should produce reasonably stable and predictable results.
 The system's annual valuation directly calculates the present value of future benefits for each member and former member.
 This measure accounts for expected future benefit payments and the expected duration of those payments.
 The valuation results are based on plan provisions in effect as of the valuation date.
 Therefore, results will be affected if plan provisions are changed in the future.

-The derivation of the actuarially required contribution for the current fiscal year is given in Exhibit I. The normal cost for Fiscal 2024 adjusted with interest for mid-year payment is \$17,086,361.
+The derivation of the actuarially required contribution for the current fiscal year is given in Exhibit I. The normal cost for Fiscal 2025 adjusted with interest for mid-year payment is \$16,637,459.
 The total actuarially required contribution is determined by adding estimated administrative expenses to this amount.
-As given on line 12 of Exhibit I the total actuarially required contribution for Fiscal 2024 is \$17,442,694.
-When this amount is reduced by projected tax contributions and revenue sharing funds, the resulting employers' net direct actuarially required contribution for Fiscal 2024 is \$664,779 or 1.35% of projected payroll.
+As given on line 12 of Exhibit I the total actuarially required contribution for Fiscal 2025 is \$17,076,796.
+When this amount is reduced by projected tax contributions and revenue sharing funds, the resulting employers' net direct actuarially required contribution for Fiscal 2025 is \$0 or 0.00% of projected payroll because projected tax contributions and revenue sharing funds exceeded the required contribution level.